DPATR/tic-tac-toe/README.md

 2) I began by writing pseudo-code and then built code modules.
 3) I used test scenarios and each module was unit tested.
 4) I did integration and end-to-end testing for the application as a whole.

+# FUTURE ENHANCEMENTS

+1) New Tic-Tac-Toe game should be created after Sign In on the web application.
+2) Modify code to be more modularized with functions separated out into their own scripts.